oxcarxierra/blog_of_oxcarxierra/_posts/2024/2024-02-09-SNU-in-SF-review.md

 ---
-title: SNU in San Fancisco 후기 - How to adopt "aggresive" mind
+title: SNU in San Fancisco 후기 - How to adopt "Aggresive" mind
 tags: [Thoughts]
 usemathjax: false
 ---